 Lincoln delivers Gettysburg Address

 On November 19, 1863, at the dedication of a military cemetery at Gettysburg, Pennsylvania, during the American Civil War, President Abraham Lincoln delivers one of the most memorable speeches in American history.
-In just 272 words, Lincoln brilliantly and movingly reminded a ...read more
+In fewer than 275 words, Lincoln brilliantly and movingly reminded ...read more